cosmos/developer-portal/hands-on-exercise/1-native/2-build-module.md

 ## Up next

-Now that you have integrated your checkers module, it is time to make it interesting.
+Now that you have integrated your empty checkers module, it is time to make it interesting.